 - Keyword Stuffing

 It is intrinsic of this approach to exploit and find algorithm loopholes to operate upon them.
 Some of these “escapes” will go to the extent where they become unethical.
 Google constantly keeps an eye open for these types of contravening to punish the behavior.
+These worst SEO practices will help you identify the mistakes you might be doing while trying to reach the climbs of search engines.

 Worst SEO practices